mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 For the ETL orchestration, I used Airflow for scheduling and monitoring workflows.

 ### Data Analysis
-The conclusion of the data analysis was that there was no significant correlation between Brazillian interest rate and inflation rate, so a model using only these two variables would not be effective.
+The conclusion of the data analysis was that there was no significant correlation between Brazilian interest rate and inflation rate, so a model using only these two variables would not be effective.

 ### More information
 The detailed ETL planning can be found in `notebooks/ETL_planning.ipynb` (em português, `notebooks/ETL_planejamento.ipynb`).